7 min read

 She stopped walking and turned around.

-The two men were already moving away, but reviving the middle-aged man's features imprinted in her eyes wasn't difficult.
+The two men were already moving away, but it wasn't difficult to revive the middle-aged man's features in her mind.

 He looks like Princess Ana...